 The DLE stores a bevy of features specific to MICR printing, like the MICR font and micro font, and interacts with the printer itself to change some of the characteristics of standard laser printers – turning off the auto reprint feature, for example.

 Check printing software provides a secure system to automate the enterprise check disbursement process.
 Check printing software is typically integrated with secure printers, enabling remote locations to request and print MICR laser checks locally while maintaining centralized approval, audit, and control of the whole process.

 The magnetic strength of the MICR toner used is also of great importance.
 If the signal strength, adhesion, durability, and yield of the MICR toner cartridge do not meet the strict standards set by the Accredited Standards Committee on Financial Services, the check will likely be rejected and result in unnecessary bank fees.

 Since a check is a secure document, the right controls must be in place from data file transfer all the way to printer output.
 A truly secure MICR check printing solution ensures that data is encrypted all the way to the printer, where it is decrypted and then printed onto the blank check stock.
 Distinct security features must be present to ensure the printer has the correct toner, is only accessible by approved personnel, cannot print duplicate copies of the same check, and carries an audit trail for reporting.

-At Source Technologies, we are dedicated to providing our customers with the knowledge to understand how our MICR check printers ensure that you are abiding by the Federal Reserve (ANSI) standards when printing checks.
-Let our team answer your questions like “What is MICR?” and “How can I implement MICR check printers?” by contacting us today.
+For over thirty years, Source Technologies has provided quality MICR check printing solutions.
+We are dedicated to providing our customers with the knowledge to understand how our guaranteed MICR check printers ensure that your check printing process is aligned with the Federal Reserve (ANSI) standards.
+Let our team answer your questions like “How can I implement MICR laser printer solutions in my business today?” by contacting us today.